 Batumi is also a very important port city from the standpoint of trade among other ports of the Black Sea.
 The port is part of oil transportation and serves as a mediatory spot for European and Asian oil transport.

-While walking along the port, you can admire the everyday life of the locals who work at the boats or fish.
+While walking aside the port, you can admire the everyday life of the locals who work at the boats or fish.

 Miracle Park is right next to the Batumi Port and features all the quirky and unusual buildings you can find in Batumi.
 Chacha Tower, a 25-meter tall fountain with a clock.
 Initially, it should have had chacha, local high alcoholic beverage, pouring from its taps like a water fountain.
 Unfortunately, it’s not functioning today.